 - Timestamps from the food delivery. if possible, timestamps for all steps of the food delivery process from pickup to delivery is helpful for tracking

-For restaurants that have moved their businesses online, experiencing an increase in chargebacks is costly due to loss in revenue and the time it takes to investigate why the chargeback was made in the first place.
+For restaurants that have moved their businesses online, experiencing an increase in fraud disputes can make them feel blindsided.
+Businesses have been resilient by finding new ways of doing business, but unexpected chargebacks can still be very painful.
 By communicating with customers and keeping track of orders, you can help prevent and mitigate chargebacks.